-Mathematics grades have been further differentiated to nine levels as follows: A10, A9, B8, B7, C6, C5, D4, D3, E2.
+In Year 10 the Mathematics grades have been further differentiated to nine levels as follows: A10, A9, B8, B7, C6, C5, D4, D3, E2.
 Marks are applied to this scale while considering the mathematics course students studied.
+You will be placed in a class that best suits your mathematical abilities.